Date: 27 June – 4 August 2022

 Dr. Karateke is professor of Ottoman and Turkish Culture, Language and Literature at the University of Chicago.
 He earned his doctorate degree in Ottoman and Turkish Studies from Bamberg University, Germany (1998), completed his habilitation in the same field at Vienna University.
 Dr. Karateke has been teaching Ottoman Turkish at various levels and institutions for over two decades.
 He is the program coordinator of ANAMED’s Ottoman Summer Program.

 A limited number of half-scholarships will be given based on need and merit.
-The Graduate School of Social Sciences and Humanities (GSSSH) at Koç University will provide full scholarships for a select few Koç University graduate students from related fields.
 Please indicate your wish to be considered for a scholarship by adding an additional paragraph to your Statement of Purpose.

 Before you apply, please do not forget to review “1.
 Requirements” section and make sure that you are eligible to apply.